FlagOpen/FlagEmbedding/examples/finetune/README.md

 - `encoder`: specify the encoder model, which can be either a model on huggingface or a local one.
 - `fp16`: use half precision for inference.
 - `add_instruction`: add retrieval instruction (`Represent this sentence for searching relevant passages: `).
-- `k`: spefify how many nearest neighbors to retrieve for each query.
+- `k`: specify how many nearest neighbors to retrieve for each query.

 The results should be similar to
 ```python